When Is the Best Time

 Location and Tips

 Mount Field became a National Park in 1916.
-This park has a huge diversity in vegetation, rainforest, fern trees, wildlife, and even alpine vegetation at a higher elevation in the Lake Dobson area.
+This park has huge diversity, from rainforests and fern trees to wildlife and even alpine vegetation at a higher elevation in the Lake Dobson area.
 Some trees are over 400 years old and 90 meters tall.
-The park offers various scenic walks and four of the 60 short walks of Tasmania number 14-17.
-There is an excellent visitor centre plus a gift store and cafe with snacks and drinks.
-Ample parking is available and a lovely picnic spot.
+The park offers various scenic walks and four of the 60 short walks of Tasmania.
+There is an excellent visitor centre, a gift store, and a cafe with snacks and drinks.

 We came here in different seasons and always experienced some rainfall.
 Mount Field is similar to Cradle; it doesn't matter what kind of weather you have; it's always truly beautiful here.
-Russel Falls were awesome, with a high amount of water tumbling down the natural rock steps.
+Russel Falls were incredible, with much water tumbling down the natural rock steps.